 What Is A Karat?

 K is for Karat and represents the purity of gold used in a piece of jewelry.
 (Not like carats – which are used when referring to diamonds.
-Learn more about those C’s HERE).
-For this K, the higher the K, the more pure the gold.
-BUT be careful; a higher K does NOT necessarily mean a better or nicer piece of jewelry.
+For this K, the higher the K, the purer the gold.
+But be careful; a higher K does NOT necessarily mean a better or nicer piece of jewelry.

 Read on to find out which gold and which “K” is right for you!

 Gold is the most popular metal used for all jewelry for a reason.
 It is strong, flexible, and in its purest form, soft.
 In order to make the metal usable for jewelry, an alloy (or a mix of metals) is added.
 Jewelers determine the amount of “K” by the amount of alloy present.

 For example, 24K is pure gold and, therefore, too soft for jewelry and everyday wear.
 24K gold easily dents and scratches and is simply too fragile for even the most careful jewelry expert.
 18K and 14K, which still have a high ratio of gold but enough alloy to be workable, are the most popular choices for jewelers and purchasers.

 The higher durability of 14K gold makes it an ideal choice for jewelry worn every day, for those with an active lifestyle, and for jewelry with intricate detail and added or placed stones, such as in gold engagement rings.